drpetersonfernandes/CreateBatchFilesForXbox360XBLAGames/ReadMe.md

 ### Core Features
 - **Batch File Creation**: Automatically scans a root folder and creates individual `.bat` files for each XBLA game found.
-- **Simple Workflow**: A clean, single-window interface for selecting the Xenia executable and the games folder.
+- **Simple Workflow**: A clean, single-window interface with a menu and status bar for selecting the Xenia executable and the games folder.
 - **Automatic Game Discovery**: Intelligently searches within each game's directory for the specific XBLA executable file structure (typically inside a `000D0000` subdirectory).
 - **User-Friendly Interface**: Designed for simplicity and ease of use.

 ### Logging & Reporting
 - **Real-time Logging**: A detailed log window shows the progress of the operation, including which files are created, which folders are skipped, and any errors encountered.
+- **Status Bar**: Provides at-a-glance feedback on the application's current status.
 - **Silent Error Reporting**: Automatically reports unhandled exceptions and potential issues to the developer, helping to improve application stability without interrupting the user.

 ### Advanced Features
 - **Lightweight and Portable**: No installation required; just run the executable.
-- **Memory Management**: Proper resource disposal and cleanup.
+- **Robust Batch Files**: Generated batch files change to the Xenia directory before launch, preventing issues with logs and configuration files.

 ## Supported Formats